yelaD/my-slip-box/Reference notes/Meditations.md

 55. The existence of evil does not harm the world.
 And an individual act of evil does not harm the victim.
 Only one person is harmed by it--and he can stop being harmed as soon as he decides to.

+56. Other people's wills are as independent of mine as their breath and bodies.
+We may exist for the sake of one another, but our will rules its own domain.
+Otherwise the harm they do would cause harm to me.
+Which is not what God intended--for my happiness to rest with someone else.

+57. We speak of the sun's light as "pouring down on us," as "pouring over us" in all directions.
+Yet it's never poured out.
+Because it doesn't really pour; it extends.
+Its beams (*aktai*) get their name from their extension (ekteinesthai).
+To see the nature of a sunbeam, look at light as it falls through a narrow opening into a dark room.
+It extends in a straight line, striking any solid object that stands in its way and blocks the space beyond it.
+There it remains--not vanishing, or falling away.
+That's what the outpouring--the diffusion--of thought should be like: not emptied out, but extended.
+And not striking at obstacles with fury and violence, or falling away before them, but holding its ground and illuminating what receives it.
+What doesn't transmit light creates its own darkness.

+58. Fear of death is fear of what we may experience.
+Nothing at all, or something quite new.
+But if we experience nothing, we can experience nothing bad.
+And if our experience changes, then our existence will change with it--change, but not cease.

+59. People exist for one another.
+You can instruct or endure them.

+60. An arrow has one motion and the mind another.
+Even when pausing, even when weighing conclusions, the mind is moving forward, toward its goal.